OwenL98/Nisien-Tea-Round-Picker-App/documentation/choose-flutter.md

 A mobile app allows for easy portability of the tea maker along with the abilty to store the relavent information locally on the device.
 A supporting back end application allows for a separation of concerns regarding the main logic.
 In addition further logic can be added without relying on the front end application to do the heavy lifting which could harm performance.

 Using flutter enables a front end application to be created without the steep learning curve of learning react from scratch.
-A foundational knowledge of flutter was enough to provide confidence in producing both a front end application and back end application.
+A foundational knowledge of flutter was enough to provide confidence in producing a front end application supporded by a back end application written in C#.

 ## Consequences